Organize your stay Chad

 Mosquito repellent sprays and twists.

-Suggestion: in addition to your belongings, you can also bring a bag of clothes you no longer wear, which can be very useful in Chad.
+Suggestion: in addition to your belongings, you can also take a bag of clothes you no longer wear, which may prove very useful in Chad.
 It's best to leave it with the head of the family, or other Catholic missions or associations.